learn-co-curriculum/phase-1-filtering-arrays/README.md

 // => {name: "Ada Lovelace", age: 204}
 ```

+By using the `++` operator on the `age` property, we're changing the passed-in
+object in our function.

 When possible, it's generally good to avoid impure functions for the following
 two reasons: